cyantis/prof_dev_tracker/README.md

 # Professional Development Tracker
-_Professional Development Tracker_ (PDT) is an app to help your staff track their professional development and learning.
+_Professional Development Tracker_ (PDT) is an app to help your staff track their professional development via learning event logs.

 ## Installation